iqqu/localgal/README.md

 ## Wishlist (help welcome)
 * Fix GitHub pipeline compilation for amd64 mac
 * Better icon
-* Button & key for "random file within this gallery" (if viewing file) or "random page within this gallery" (if viewing page)
-  * Not decided on implementation yet
 * Faster SQL queries (tip: <https://sqlite.org/cli.html#index_recommendations_sqlite_expert_>)
 * Use cancelable PRAGMA optimize (or is this automatically handled by the sqlite driver?)
 * More sorting options